CodeByMurali/EKS_Terraform_Assignment/README.md

 ![image](https://github.com/user-attachments/assets/44358cb6-5952-450b-8a19-0a61fef67ec3)

-The architecture provisions a comprehensive AWS environment to host an E-commerce application within an **Amazon Elastic Kubernetes Service (EKS)** cluster.
+The architecture provisions a AWS EKS environment to host an E-commerce application within an **Amazon Elastic Kubernetes Service (EKS)** cluster.
 Key components include:

-  * **Custom AWS Networking**: A dedicated VPC with public and private subnets, Internet Gateway, NAT Gateway, and tailored route tables.
+  * **Custom AWS Networking**: A dedicated VPC with public and private subnets, Internet Gateway, NAT Gateway, and route tables.
   * **EKS Cluster**: A highly available Kubernetes cluster with worker nodes residing in private subnets.
   * **Jump Host**: A bastion instance provisioned in a public subnet to securely access the EKS cluster and private worker nodes.
   * **E-commerce Application**: A 3-tier application deployed to EKS using Helm, exposed via a LoadBalancer NodePort.
-  * **ECR Integration**: Docker images for the application are pushed to Amazon Elastic Container Registry (ECR).
+  * **ECR Integration**: Docker image for the application are pushed to Amazon Elastic Container Registry (ECR).

 -----